Painter602/EDLogReader/README.md

 Virpil is a trade mark of  TERRAZYT PLUS LTD, Gorkogo St., 91-1, Grodno, 230005, Belarus

 ## Thank-you
-Thank-you to Fixitman for finding the commands for the CM3 throttle and for testing
+Thank-you to Fixitman for finding the commands for the CM3 throttle and for testing.